Substance misuse court

-As their criminal record grows the prison sentences are repeated and the offender finds themselves in a repeating cycle of crime, court, prison.
+As their criminal record grows the prison sentences are repeated and the person who has offended finds themselves in a repeating cycle of crime, court, prison.

-The Substance Misuse Court takes an alternative approach to help offenders, when substance abuse is the underlying problem.
+The Substance Misuse Court takes an alternative approach to help people who has offended offenders, when substance abuse is the underlying problem.
 It aims to tackle the root causes of their criminal behaviour and provides them with support to help them turn their lives around.

 How the court works

-In the Substance Misuse Court, the offender will sign up to a strict treatment plan aimed at tackling their substance misuse, instead of going immediately to prison.
+In the Substance Misuse Court, the individual will sign up to a strict treatment plan aimed at tackling their substance misuse, instead of going immediately to prison.

-As part of the plan, the offender will have regular contact with staff from the Probation Board as well as other health professionals.
+As part of the plan, the person who has offended will have regular contact with staff from the Probation Board as well as other health professionals.
 They will also have regular and random drug and alcohol testing.

-The offenders progress and any risks they pose to the public will be closely monitored and reported back to the court.
+The person's progress and any risks they pose to the public will be closely monitored and reported back to the court.